Yenn503/BOAZ-MCP/README.md

 ## Disclaimer

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-The authors and contributors are not responsible for any misuse or damage caused by this tool.
-Users assume all responsibility for ensuring their activities are legal and authorized.
+The authors and contributors are not responsible for any misuse or damage resulting from the use of this tool.
+Users assume all responsibility for ensuring their activities are legal and authorised.

 ## Contact